editor, filmmaker, photographer, writer, science communicator, educator, outdoorsman, adventurer, guitar player

 I promised myself once I graduated high school I would never write again.
 Then I wrote a story for The Ubyssey, UBC’s student newspaper.
 That turned into a second and a third story and then two years as an editor.

 I was hired as the sports editor but I felt the paper was missing something — so I started Ubyssey Science.
-In my two years as editor, the section went from an idea to publishing 30 stories a month, receiving over 20,000 monthly views, and now has a team of a dozen regular contributors I found and trained.
+In my two years as an editor, the section went from an idea to publishing 30 stories a month, receiving over 20,000 monthly views, and now has a team of a dozen regular contributors I found and trained.

-After two months backpacking and photographing Europe, I spent a summer at WBUR and was published by NPR.
+I spent a summer at WBUR and was published by NPR.
 The next summer I picked up a camera and travelled around British Columbia, producing short documentaries for Geering Up UBC.
 I’ve also spent the last two years teaching scientists to be better communicators with SciCATs.

 “Koby always brings original, creative, and thoughtful ideas.
 He is professional, articulate, and is tremendously capable.”